Masetto96/sound_and_vision/README.md

 ```

 # Human Generated Text

 ## Recap
-For now super collider has a lame gui where you can type some text and it arrives to processing.
-On the other side, the mouse clicks from processing will be received from supercollider.

-Everything seems to work.
-We are ready to make some sound and vision with it.
+### SC - *osc_synth.scd*
+Receives x and y coordinates from the mouse clicks from processing.

+The mix parameter is controlled by the x coordinate, ranging from 0 to 1.
+The numharm parameter is controlled by the y coordinate, ranging from 1 to 100 harmonics.

 ### Note
-- `orchestrator.py`has implemented a queing system whereas there are no ques in `orch_no_que.py`.
 - Shall the mapping happen in python?
 It's easier but I guess not faster.

 ## TODOs